gwilken/SharkAttack/README.md

 # SharkAttack
-A hangman type game built with css.
-Watch out for sharks!
+A hangman type game built with css and javascript.
+Watch out for those sharks pirate!